quantummaid/mapmaid/documentation/05_Marshalling.md

         .build();
 ```

-You can manually configure the default Json marshaller like this:
+You can manually configure the default JSON marshaller like this:
 <!---[CodeSnippet](json)-->
 ```java
 final MapMaid mapMaid = aMapMaid()